 to the Cyber C-Suite

 Not all internal governance structures are the same.
 Not all roles and responsibilities are the same across the supply chain.
-So, let’s look at the leadership roles in organisations where cyber security responsibilities are either very clear or they really are hiding in plain sight.
+So, let’s look at the leadership roles in organisations where cyber security responsibilities are either very clear or hiding in plain sight.

 Chief Executive Officer (CEO)